August Jaeger: Early life

-August Johannes Jaeger was born in Düsseldorf, Germany.
+Career

 He came to London in 1878, where he first worked at a map-printing firm.

 In 1890 he joined the London music publishing company Novello as a music reader.
 He became head of the publishing office.

-Elgar's relationship with Jaeger is documented in Percy M. Young's book showing eleven years of correspondence, Letters to Nimrod.
+Edward Elgar's relationship with Jaeger is documented in Percy M. Young's book showing eleven years of correspondence, Letters to Nimrod.
 Jaeger met Edward Elgar in late 1897, when he was publishing office manager at Novellos, and their first correspondence was regarding the publication of Elgar's Te Deum and Benedictus.
 His advice, friendship and encouragement became invaluable to Elgar, for example causing the composer to rework many famous musical passages, including the finale to his Variations on an Original Theme (Enigma Variations) and the climax of The Dream of Gerontius.
 Jaeger has been immortalized in the famous ninth variation "Nimrod" from the Variations, recalling a conversation on the slow movements of Beethoven (Nimrod was a Biblical hunter, a pun on the German word for hunter, Jäger).

 Jaeger championed the work of the young composer Samuel Coleridge-Taylor, claiming to Elgar that Coleridge-Taylor was "a genius".

+Personal life

-In 1898 Jaeger married Isabella Donkersley of Magdale, Honley near Holmfirth in West Yorkshire, an accomplished violinist and pupil of Henry Holmes in the Royal College of Music, and they had two children.
+In 1898 Jaeger married Isabella Donkersley (1864-1938) of Magdale, Honley near Holmfirth in West Yorkshire, an accomplished violinist and pupil of Henry Holmes in the Royal College of Music, on 22 December 1898 at St Mary Abbots in London.
+They had two children, including Mary Jaeger (26 April 1900 - September 1991, East Sussex).

 At the beginning of 1905 Jaeger was ill with tuberculosis and went to Davos in Switzerland, but he was still receiving a pension from Novellos.
-After the long and depressing illness, during which he and Elgar still corresponded about musical matters, Jaeger died in Muswell Hill on 18 May 1909.
+After the long and depressing illness, during which he and Elgar still corresponded about musical matters, Jaeger died in Muswell Hill on 18 May 1909 aged 49.

-The family later changed their name to the anglicized "Hunter" after World War I.
+The family later changed their name to the anglicized "Hunter" after the World War I. Isabella Hunter died on 9 October 1938, at her daughter's house, in North Finchley.